Church Historian's Press

 The Church Historian's Press is an imprint dedicated to publishing scholarly works about the origin, history, and growth of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It is owned by the LDS Church and operated under the direction of the Church Historian and Recorder.
+Operated under the direction of the Church Historian and Recorder, its establishment was announced in February 2008 by the LDS Church.

-The press is the publisher of the Joseph Smith Papers, a documentary editing project that seeks to provide scholars and researches with access to all of the original documents produced by Joseph Smith, founder of the LDS Church.
-When complete, the Joseph Smith Papers will contain about two dozen printed volumes, as well as online publications.
+The press' first publication was the multi-volume Joseph Smith Papers, a documentary editing project to provide scholars and researchers with access to all of the documents produced by Joseph Smith, founder of the faith.

-The press was also intended to publish other LDS Church documentary histories, such as the significant journals of 19th-century Apostle George Q. Cannon (the first volume was already published by Deseret Book in 1999).
+The press also publishes other LDS Church documentary histories, such as the significant journals of 19th-century Apostle George Q. Cannon (the first volume was already published by Deseret Book in 1999).
 In April 2016, this project was instead launched as a searchable website for The Journal of George Q. Cannon, with plans to provide nearly all the journals online and save years in what would be required for print publication.
-Also in 2016, the CH Press began publication of historic papers of the Relief Society.
+Also in 2016, the press began publication of historic papers of the Relief Society.

 The CH Press website was launched on February 2, 2016.